-The Hatch Rest+ isn't super impressive for a sound monitor, but it manages to get the job done despite lacking sound-specific features.
+The Hatch Rest+ isn't super impressive for a sound monitor, but it gets the job done despite lacking sound-specific features.
 This product does not have sound activation or microphone sensitivity adjustment but still manages relatively impressive sound filtering technology keeping a quiet monitor quiet unless your baby is crying.

 Ease of Use

 This monitor automatically connects to your phone as soon as you open the Hatch sleep app, as long as you are in range and the product is on.
 This is far superior to products that require linking or syncing to start.
-If it doesn't connect, you can manually sync the Hatch to your phone after setting up an account.
-The app also automatically registers your Hatch, which is a nice feature should you have problems.
+You can manually sync the Hatch to your phone if it doesn't connect after setting up an account.
+The app automatically registers your Hatch, which is a nice feature if you have problems.